 Rasht: not a tourist destination itself, the city near to the Caspian sea is an important hub to reach both destinations on the sea shore or in the Alborz Mountains as well as a passage to Azerbaijan.
-The railway to Qazvin and Tehran will be completed within a few years but actually the nearest railway station in Qazvin is still 170 km away.
+The railway to Qazvin and Tehran has been completed in 2019.

 Sari: the provincial capital of Mazandaran is the hub to reach popular seaside resorts on the Caspian sea like Babolsar or Amol and the natural reserve of Ashuradeh peninsula.
 The railway station is right in the center.